 How you can avoid BPA exposure

 It’s pretty obvious that the best option would be to avoid plastic and canned foods altogether.
-However, if you want to still use plastic, then these are some tips:
+However, if you want to still use plastic, here are a few BPA Free water bottles that we recommend.
+Some other tips include:

 - Hand wash plastic using mild detergent — avoid scouring pads that can scratch the plastic.